 ALL families that wish to be considered for Regina Dominican Tuition Assistance MUST apply through FACTS Grant & Aid, our financial aid processing partner.
-This is done via an online application that includes submitting family financial information, 2016 W-2s, and 2015 Federal tax return.
-A $25 processing fee is required with submission of the application.
+The application is made through an online application that includes:

 Note: When evaluating applications, we take into consideration a family’s annual income, assets and liabilities, household size, tuition being paid for all family members, any other special circumstances.
 FACTS Grant & Aid only assists Regina Dominican in analyzing all applications.
 It is NOT a source of financial aid nor does it determine financial assistance awards.
 All award decisions are made after a personalized review of each application by Regina Dominican.

 - – October 15, 2018 – FACTS Grant & Aid applications open

 - – December 1, 2018 – Deadline to submit an application for The Pastor Scholarship (incoming freshmen only)

 - – January 18, 2019 – Deadline for priority consideration for FACTS Grant & Aid application, the Patricia Astor Gomez Foundation Scholarship, the Varghese Maliakal Scholarship and all other scholarships for returning students.